-If the Council determines an application before the end of the determination period (which is 7 days, beginning with the first day after the public consultation period), it may specify the duration of the licence, subject to a minimum 3 months.
+If the Council determines an application before the end of the determination period (which is 14 - days, beginning with the first day after the public consultation period), it may specify the duration of the licence.

-The expectation from the Government is that local authorities will grant licences for 12 months or more, unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
-This Council will normally grant applications until 30 September 2021.
+The expectation from the Government is that local authorities will grant licences for the maximum 2 year period, unless there are good reasons for granting a licence for a shorter period such as plans for future changes in use of road space.
+This Council will normally grant applications for a 2 year period unless it considers it necessary to grant a licence for a lesser period.

-If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for 12 months.
+If a licence is 'deemed' granted because the authority does not make a decision on an application before the end of the determination period, then the licence will be valid for 2 years.